kunupat/foo-service-mesh/README.md

+# Creating Openshift CI/CD Pipeline (Tekton Pipeline) with Kubernetes and Istio resources for `foo` service

 Follow the below steps to create Tekton Pipeline in OpenShift Service Mesh to deploy [Foo service][1] in Openshift Service Mesh.
 This pipeline does the following tasks:

 1. Pull source code from Git repository & build the Maven project